 Jamboree’s proposed redevelopment of the Tahiti Motel and the Stanton Inn & Suites in the City of Stanton will transform two existing motels into 132 studios of permanent housing with services for vulnerable individuals, seniors, and veterans.
 As part of a coordinated effort between the City of Stanton and the County of Orange, Jamboree’s motel conversions of these existing properties are a pathway to immediately address housing the homeless or those at risk of homelessness who are impacted by the COVID-19 pandemic.

 In the initial phase to convert these motels into supportive housing, Jamboree and American Family Housing will provide immediate housing with extensive supportive services for residents via funds secured through Homekey, a pool of $550 million created from the federal CARES Act coronavirus relief package.
 Administered by the Department of Housing and Community Development (HCD), these funds are to help local governments purchase hotels and motels to permanently house homeless individuals.

-Cities and developers have to move swiftly on the program, as the CARES Act funds expire on December 31, 2020.
-As a result, Jamboree will work quickly to make necessary repairs and replace furnishings and systems at these properties.
+Cities and developers have to move swiftly on the program, as these two permanent supportive housing developments must be occupied by April 2021.
+As a result, Jamboree is working quickly to make necessary repairs and replace furnishings and systems at these properties.
 Onsite services will provide the health and stability necessary for formerly homeless residents to successfully live independently.
 The investment of millions of Homekey dollars will breathe new life and opportunity into this important corridor for the City of Stanton.

 Located at 11850 Beach Boulevard with several local amenities nearby, the Tahiti Motel provides great development opportunities.
 But in its current condition of dilapidated buildings and overall poor property management, it’s created a draw for the homeless.
 That’s why city and county officials are working to reinvest in the neighborhood while also addressing the need for housing those experiencing homelessness.